boltfive505/lamp-stack-setup/README.md

 How to use:

-- From the terminal, download by typing `wget https://raw.githubusercontent.com/boltfive505/lamp-stack-setup/main/lamp-stack-setup.sh`
+- From the terminal, download by typing `git clone https://github.com/boltfive505/lamp-stack-setup`
-- To change the values, type `sudo nano lamp-stack-setup.sh`
+- To change the values, type `sudo nano lamp-stack-setup/setup.sh`
 - Edit the following values:
   ```
   DATABASE_NAME       = "my_db"